15 Beautiful US National Parks to Visit in Winter (+ Travel Tips!)

 If so, consider picking up an America the Beautiful Pass, also known as the USA’s annual national parks pass!

-For only $80–less for certain groups like seniors and military personnel–the park covers day-use fees to over 2,000 federally managed lands, including all 62 national parks, for an entire year.
+U.S. residents can purchase a pass for only $80 (less for certain groups like seniors and military personnel), and it covers day-use fees to over 2,000 federally managed lands, including all 63 national parks, for an entire year.
+(Beginning in 2026, international visitors will be charged $250 for the pass).

-It’s one of the best travel deals around and will pay for itself within 3-4 visits to popular US national parks (for example, as of the time of writing, many popular national parks such as Arches and Yosemite cost between $25-35 per vehicle to visit).
+It’s one of the best travel deals around, and will pay for itself within 3-4 visits to popular US national parks.
+For example, as of the time of writing, many popular national parks such as Arches and Yosemite cost between $30-35 per vehicle to visit.

 Buy your national parks pass today!